Autómata: Plot

 About 20 years before the story takes place, solar flares irradiate the Earth, killing over 99% of the world's population.
 The survivors gather in a network of safe cities and build primitive humanoid robots, called Pilgrims, to help rebuild and operate in the harsh environment.
-These robots have two unchangeable protocols: they cannot harm any form of life and may not repair, modify, or alter themselves or other robots in any way.
+These robots have two unchangeable protocols: They cannot harm any form of life and may not repair, modify, or alter themselves or other robots in any way.
 Initially seen as humankind's salvation, they are relegated to manual labor when they fail to stop the advance of desertification.
-Society has regressed due to lack of technology besides the Pilgrims, as a lack of functional aircraft or other transport prevents travel and cars are a rare commodity, and humanity is on the brink of extinction.
+Society has regressed due to the lack of technology besides the Pilgrims, as a lack of functional aircraft or other transport prevents travel and cars are a rare commodity, putting humanity on the brink of extinction.

 In 2044, Jacq Vaucan—an insurance investigator for ROC, the company that manufactures Pilgrims—investigates a report from Wallace, a police officer who shot a robot he claims was modifying itself.
 As Jacq looks for a robot they suspect was stealing parts, it leads him outside the city.
 When he finds it inside a shipping container, it sets itself on fire.
 As he and a team open up the burned robot to see what it was hiding, they discover the robot had a rare nuclear battery that could power a robot indefinitely.
 They are able to power up the robot once more, but when he asks it why it set itself on fire, it burns out again.

 Jacq salvages the remains and speculates to Robert, his boss and brother-in-law, that there may be a "clocksmith", someone who illegally modifies robots, who is overriding the second protocol.
-Incredulous, Robert rejects this possibility but offers Jacq a transfer out of the city if he can find evidence.
-Jacq had asked for the transfer to a city on the coast because he feared raising his unborn child in the decaying city, even though Robert is skeptical whether the ocean still exists.
-Jacq's pregnant wife Rachel initially rejects his plans but she eventually relents.
+Incredulous, Robert rejects this possibility, but offers Jacq a transfer out of the city if he can find evidence.
+Jacq had asked for the transfer to a city on the coast, because he feared raising his unborn child in the decaying city, even though Robert is skeptical whether the ocean still exists.
+Jacq's pregnant wife, Rachel, initially rejects his plans, but she eventually relents.